 You can see my review of CELTA vs TEFL here.

 Or, if you’re ready to choose a TEFL course, you can access a range of discounted TEFL courses here (they’re good for any country – not just China).

 Online teaching vs classroom teaching – what’s the verdict?

 If you ask me, classroom teaching wins hands-down.
 There’s no competition.

 However, it does depend on individual circumstances.
 If you have family commitments that prevent you from travelling, online teaching may be your only option.

 Whichever one you choose, make sure you’re familiar with all the pros and cons before you start teaching.
-That way, there’s no surprises down the track.
+That way, there won’t be any surprises down the track.

 You might even decide to do both!

 What do you think is better – online teaching or classroom teaching?
 Have your say below.